I’m Claudio Ruiz (Santiago, 1978). I’m a digital strategist, internet rights and open content advocate.

 I’m interested in all what is related to the connection between digital space and human rights.
 I believe in the importance of openness, communities, and policy to create better digital ecosystems.

-Currently, I’m Director of Ecosystem Strategy work at Creative Commons, the non-profit well known as the global standard for free and open licensing online.
+Currently, I’m Director of Ecosystem Strategy at Creative Commons, the non-profit well known as the global standard for free and open licensing online.
 I work there on global strategies, policy and networks (made of people).
+I’m also an affiliate at the the Berkman Klein Center for Internet & Society at Harvard University.

 Formerly, I founded Derechos Digitales (2003-2016), an independent nonprofit digital rights organisation in Latin America.
 I was its Executive Director for over ten years and now I serve as a member of the Board of Directors.